xjtang/newfusion/doc/setmodel.md

-    outlierRemove = 5;      % how many outlier will be removed from the time series during each process. thresNonFstMean = 225;  % threshold of mean for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest (SR*10000) thresNonFstStd = 100;   % threshold of std for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest (SR*10000) thresChgEdge = 0.65;    % threshold of defining edge of change pixel (%) thresNonFstEdge = 0.35; % threshold of defining edge of non-forest pixel (%) thresSpecEdge = 100;    % threshold of mean for detecting pixel on the edge of two classes, controls how sensitive the model is when detecting observations that might be on the edge. thresWater = -250       % threshold of mean for detecting water pixel. thresProbChange = 8;    % number of observations after the change event to confirm change. bandIncluded = [7,8];   % bands to be included in change detection (band 1-6 are 500m, band 7/8 are 250m) bandWeight = [1,1];     % weight on each band (must have the same number of elements as bandIncluded), the
+    outlierRemove = 5;      % how many outlier will be removed from the time series during each process. thresNonFstMean = 225;  % threshold of mean for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest (SR*10000) thresChgEdge = 0.65;    % threshold of defining edge of change pixel (%) thresNonFstEdge = 0.35; % threshold of defining edge of non-forest pixel (%) thresSpecEdge = 100;    % threshold of mean for detecting pixel on the edge of two classes, controls how sensitive the model is when detecting observations that might be on the edge. thresProbChange = 8;    % number of observations after the change event to confirm change. bandIncluded = [7,8];   % bands to be included in change detection (band 1-6 are 500m, band 7/8 are 250m) bandWeight = [1,1];     % weight on each band (must have the same number of elements as bandIncluded), the